alexbeeken/hair_salon/README.md

 ## Hair Salon Customer Lists

-This is a simple website to keep track of which clients our workers regularly service.
+This is a simple website to keep track of which clients your workers regularly service.

 ## Installation